SavNov/Writing/ST ST/1 - The First Order.md

 	- Rey discovers she is free, but the boy isn't.:
 		- "Toto will be furious."
 		- "That doesn't sound like our problem, does it?"
+- Rey is given her last target, and Leia's diplomatic mission is down to its last objective.
+The wild card.
+The woman who has no allies, no conscience, and no soul.
+And should be dead, but she's not.:
+	- Rey has a Force vision of Vergere standing in a gambling den, eyeing the decks of cards, and then Vergere starts talking, and Rey nearly craps herself realizing that Vergere is talking to *her* and can sense that she is there.:
+		- Rey reaches into the Force to try and see what Vergere is up to, where she will be.
+		- "One would think that having a way to see into the future would make you very wealthy, very powerful, very wise, but that isn't how it works.
+The Force takes as much as it gives, especially when you apply it the same way we do."
+		- Rey looks around for who the target is speaking to, then realizes it's her.
+		- "Yes.
+I can sense you.
+You are not very subtle, especially to someone like me."
+	- After her first conversation with Vergere, Rey is thoroughly freaked out.
+Scared.
+And not just because of BB-8.:
+		- Rey watches the holotape off of BB-8's memory banks again, and realizes that it isn't fake.
+Palpatine intends to return as a clone of his old body.
+And if Vergere is anything to go by, he is already *very* close to returning.
 - Leia is obligated as Supreme Chancellor of the New Republic to turn in Rey for the attempted murder of a Jedi Master, so Rey goes to Conospe for trial.:
 	- Leia witnesses Rey nearly Force-choke a Jedi Master before the girl manages to come to her senses.:
 		- "You didn't even attempt to resist the dark side, Rey."